timfox456/java-fsd/capstone/README.md

  * Manage the list of products in a specific category, and edit product details • Assign an existing product to an additional, or move it to another category • Remove a product from a category or delete the product from the catalog • Manage orders by updating their status

 ### Recommended technologies:

+Any technologies or frameworks are acceptable for your project, although the backand should be part of the java ecosystem.
+Any dependency or API which you feel may be helpful is fine to use, provided you have the legal right to use it.

+These are merely suggestions and not necessarily a requirement for using them.

+On the front end, frameworks like bootstrap, angular, react, jquery, etc are all acceptable (and encouraged) to use.

 1. Spring boot
 2. Java8
 3. H2 database